chrishelgert/zazu-fkill/README.md

 ## Options

-Add `-f` or `--force` and the end of your query, to force kill the process.
+Add `-f` or `--force` and the end of your query to force kill the process.

 ## Contributing